cnlewis/CAPE_stone/index.md

 Comparing the results of the two models with the complete train versus the best match train we saw that the complete train models identified topics more accurately.
 </ul>
 <ul>
-<li>We tested the complete train models with the remaining 20% of the sample:</li>
+<li>We tested the complete train models of LDA and NMF against one another with the remaining 20% of the sample:</li>
 <ul>
-     <li>From the remaining 20% of the sample we predicted the 5 most likely topics using the LDA complete train generated from the 80% test sample</li>
-     <li>We predicted about 20% of the sample with the 5 most likely topics using the NMF generated in 80%</li>
      <li>We then generated a csv file with the predictions from both of the models</li>
 </ul>
 </ul>